borodun/terraform-sbercloud/gitlab/README.md

 $ terraform apply
 ```

-4. This will create 1 Ubuntu ecs and run gitlab on it.
+4. By default, this will create 1 Ubuntu ecs and run gitlab on it.
 Use _nat-eip_ to access gitlab in your browser.
 Default
    credentials: root, sbercloud.
 To access ecs use

 ```shell